NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-PractitionerRole.page.md

 <a name="telecom"></a>
 #### telecom
-The telecom field should be used to record contact details for the practitioner.
-For central mailboxes, e.g. those used for providing reports back to the requester, these should be marked with an appropriate 'contactpoint-comment' extension.
+The telecom field SHOULD be used to record contact details for the practitioner.
+For central mailboxes, e.g. those used for providing reports back to the requester, these SHOULD be marked with an appropriate 'contactpoint-comment' extension.
 ```json
 "telecom":  [
         {